vmware/go-vcloud-director/CODING_GUIDELINES.md

 ## Generic CRUD functions for OpenAPI entity implementation

 Generic CRUD functions are used to minimize boilerplate for entity implementation in the SDK.
+They might not always be the way to go when there are very specific operation needs as it is not worth having a generic function for single use case.
+In such cases, low level API client function set, that is located in `openapi.go` can help to perform such operations.

 ### Terminology